is pleased to present

 According to the criteria of the American Board of Certification for Gastroenterology Nurses (ABCGN), 1.0 hour earned in this activity is considered GI-Specific for the purposes of recertification by contact hours through ABCGN.

-- Successful completion: Participants must attend the entire program, including any resulting Q & A, and submit required documentation.
+- Successful completion: Participants must register and complete the entire program, achieve a score of 80% on the post-test and submit required documentation.

 - Conflict of interest: Planners disclose no conflict of interest.
-The author, as an employee of the commercial support entity, hereby declares a conflict of interest.
+Subject matter experts, who consulted on the project, are employees of the commercial support entity and hereby disclose a conflict of interest.

-- Commercial company support: Fees are underwritten by education funding provided by Integrated Medical Systems International, Inc.
+- Commercial company support: Fees are underwritten by education funding provided by Medtronic GI Solutions.

 - Non-commercial company support: None.